craigrmc/alignment/notes.md

     * An AI that values solving problems above everyting else is super dangerous.
     * It is a context limit issue.
 Can't see the bigger picture beyond the one problem.
         * This is a known issue to AI researchers.
+* It may be safer to remove certain text from pre-training datasets.
+    * Although not reinforced, they can be prompted to access and use that knowledge.
+* All lifeforms sharing the same conciousness sounds correct.
+Will add it in.